THE BAND... and Friends

 Percussionist Brent Hartley brings the Secret Sauce to the recipe.
 Playing a one-of-a-kind kit of his own devising, he sits on the kick drum while playing congas or the kit.
 This fits just right with any genre we can throw at him and won’t drown out the room, making the band small-room friendly.

 Brent started with The Jaywalkers and D-Fibs out of college, had a 6-year stint playing Balinese gamelan, and was pulled out of semi-retirement by Edward for The Unfortunate Sons and The Soul Magnets.
 He keeps busy with multiple projects, including Panama Rex and Zydeco Jed.

 For larger gigs, we add keyboards, saxes and horns, and other singers as the situation allows.

 The Soul Magnets are a band’s band.
-At any performance are always found our musician friends who are always eager to jump up to join in for a few songs.
+At any performance we find our musician friends who are always eager to jump up to join in for a few songs.
 That makes every show unique, where anything can happen, especially musical magic.
 We’re often joined on harmonica and vocals by “Blue Lou” Shach or Tom Chalkley, and on vocals and storytelling by the legendary Motown veteran Chauncey Harris.